0%

 Batman logo from the Dark Knight fanfiction

-Detective Sonya Blade had departed a few moments ago.
+Detective Sonya Blade departed a few moments ago.

 “Did you get all of that?”
-Gordon asked.
+Commissioner James Gordon asked, seemingly to no one.

 “I convinced Gamble to hold off on retaliation.”